kelohh/HomeAutomation/README.md

 # HomeAutomation
-Home Automation using Arduino Mega along with MSensors and OneButton libraries
+Home Automation using Arduino Mega along with MySensors and OneButton libraries.

+Source sketch thanks to Szmalu, Grzegorz Greg Krajewski and Tomasz Dzilinski.